 Imported file with Outlines deselected.

 - When the top side has finished milling, clean the board by vacuuming away the chips.
 Remove the FR-1 from the Othermill and peel off all tape.
+If the tape is hard to remove, use 91% isopropyl alcohol to loosen it.

 - Verify your configuration using the the 3D preview.
 Click “Start Milling” to mill the bottom.
 If you need to switch tools, Otherplan will prompt you to do so.